-Statement of Cash Flow: Designed to show cash flows from four sources: (1) operating activities; (2) non-capital financing activities like contributions; (3) capital and related financing activities; and (4) investing activities.
+Statement of Cash Flow: Designed to show cash flows from four sources: operating activities; non-capital financing activities like contributions; capital and related financing activities; and investing activities.

-Notes to the Financial Statements: The Notes to the Financial Statements serve to describe Whitworth Water District as a reporting entity and to further clarify its financial activity as reported in the Financial Statements.
+Notes to the Financial Statements: The Notes to the Financial Statements serve to describe the District as a reporting entity and to further clarify its financial activity as reported in the Financial Statements.

-Examining the financial statements as a whole rather than separately from each other will provide a more comprehensive picture of the business activities.
+Examining the financial statements (as a whole rather than separately from each other) will provide a more comprehensive picture of the business activities.